Why buy property in Tenerife?

 Who invests in Tenerife Property Market?

-Current reports suggest there are close on a million inhabitants on the Island and that this has risen dramatically by more than 17% during the past five years.
+Current reports suggest there are close on a million inhabitants on the Island and that this has risen dramatically over the past fifteen years.
 Property ownership has always been popular with the many residents.

 There is a huge rental market in Tenerife, many property owners let out their properties to the tourist market when they are not using them and Tenerife has always been a popular choice for buy to let investors because of the holiday market.
 There is also a good opportunity for long term letting, perhaps with the advantage of sustaining a little less wear and tear on the property.

 Why invest in the Tenerife Property Market now?